nkoson/gke-tutorial/text/tutorial.md

 ##### Networking -> VPC network -> Firewall rules

 We have added a single custom rule, which lets inbound traffic through to our ingress node.
 Notice, how we specify a target for the rule to match only with instances that carry the ingress-pool tag.
-After all, we only need HTTP(S) traffic to land on our internal load balancer (_Traefik_).
+After all, we only need HTTP(S) traffic to land on our internal load balancer (_traefik_).
 The custom firewall rule is defined [here](https://github.com/nkoson/gke-tutorial/blob/master/gke/network.tf#L76).

 Lest we forget, one more thing: We'll be using the CLI tool **gcloud** to get our _kubernetes_ credentials up and running in the next step.
 Of course, _gcloud_ needs a configuration of its own, as well, so let's get it over with: